sf-wdi-18/ngRails/README.md

 ## Pitfalls: 422 Unprocessible

-If you're going to be posting and patching to the rails server you'll need a csrf param.
-Angular has to be congifured to send this with a request.
+If you're going to be posting and patching to the rails server you'll need a CSRF param.
+Angular has to be configured to send this with on every request.

 `application.js`